top of page

 Even though Peter said he would never deny Jesus, he did so on the night of Jesus' arrest.

-At the Last Supper, Jesus predicted Peter would deny him three times before the cock crowed in the morning.
+During the Last Supper, Jesus foretold that Peter would betray him three times before dawn.

 Moses' mother hid him for three months.

-Fearing for his life, she put Moses into a basket and placed it on the river.
+Fearing for his life, she put Moses into a basket and placed it in the river.

-She hoped that the royal court would find Moses and spare his life.
+She hoped that the royal court would discover Moses and spare his life.

 Moses' sister, Miriam, followed along the riverbank.

-Pharaoh's daughter, without knowing, hired Moses' biological mother as his nursemaid.
+Pharaoh's daughter did know that Moses' biological mother was his nursemaid.

-Pharaoh's court and family did not know that the nursemaid was the biological mother.
+The royal court and family were unaware that the nursemaid was the biological mother.

 a.
 Andrew.